Article By: Brett Schacht ‡ Edited By: Leanne Ridgeway

 Dana Ortt – Guitars

 The familiar opening triplet feel of “Curse the Shadows” quickly morphs into another irresistible groove that will make even the most uncoordinated among us sway along with the music uncontrollably.
 The subterranean tones of “Shades of Blue” will leave you wondering if the barrage of riffs that led us here has blown your speakers once and for all, and who could blame you?
 This album demands to be turned up until the needles are buried in the red.

 This is doom of the highest order, and anyone who thinks the genre is in danger of stagnation needs to grab a copy of this record and allow its hooks to sink in.
 Album closer “Ship of Fools” gives us a different shade of black than the ones we’ve been happily wallowing in for the previous 40 or so minutes, showing the band to be adept at illuminating every corner in the grand cathedral of doom.

-Epic and essential, Pale Divine has crafted an album that can stand shoulder-to-shoulder with the classics of the genre, and-scary, this-they sound like they’re only getting warmed up.
-You can purchase ‘Pale Divine‘ via Shadow Kingdom Records webstore [Link] or Bandcamp Page [Link].
+Epic and essential, Pale Divine has crafted an album that can stand shoulder-to-shoulder with the classics of the genre, and scary, this-they sound like they’re only getting warmed up.
+You can purchase ‘Pale Divine‘ via Shadow Kingdom Records webstore or Bandcamp page.

 Pale Divine is also set to perform at the upcoming fifth anniversary of The Maryland Doom Fest 2019 [Info], as well as the MD Doom Fest Doom Hawg Day winter event.
 Information on both can be found here: